benjiheath/weather-app/README.md

 ## Description

 Basic weather app built with React.
 My intention with this was primarily to practice dealing with APIs.
-Here I use the [MetaWeather API](https://www.metaweather.com/api/) to fetch weather and location data, and the geolocation API to display weather for user's location on page load.
+Here I use the [MetaWeather API](https://www.metaweather.com/api/) to fetch weather and location data, and the geolocation API to display weather for user's location by default.
 This was also my first attempt at accurately reproducing a design.
-There are a few visual discrepancies between the finished product and the original, but I'm happy with the result.
+There are some visual discrepancies between the finished product and the original, but I'm happy with the result.

 <br>